makerdao/mips/MIP10/mip10.md

 5. If the Polling Vote passes the Oracle Team will bundle the proposal in the subsequent Executive Vote.

-6. The Oracle Team updates [MIP10c11](MIP10c11-Subproposal-Template) to update the Whitelist for the Oracle(s) and submit a PR to the MIPS Github repo.
+6. The Oracle Team updates [MIP10c11: List of Oracle Whitelists](MIP10c11-List-of-Oracle-Whitelists.md) to update the Whitelist for the Oracle(s) and submit a PR to the MIPS Github repo.

 ---